fredystar200/gamdl_gui/README.md

 - **Tools Tab**: Check installation status of Python, GAMDL, and FFmpeg.
 Install or upgrade with one click.
 - **Config Persistence**: Remembers your settings in `settings.ini`.

 ---

+## 🚀 Installation

+1. Download the app in the [releases page](https://github.com/fredystar200/gamdl_gui/releases/latest) or
+2. Download this repository and run python app.py (dependencies needed: pip install PyQt6 gamdl)

+---

+## 🕹️ Usage

+- Launch the app
+- On first run, select your `cookies.txt` file when prompted or directly paste it inside the same follder
+- Paste an Apple Music URL (song, album, playlist, artist, music video, or post video).
+- Choose output and temp folders if desired.
+- Adjust advanced options or use a preset.
+- Click **Download**.
+Progress and logs will appear in the **Logs** tab.

+---

 ## 🖥️ Prerequisites